iamazeem/fluent-plugin-json/README.md

 * `pointer` (string) (required): The JSON pointer to an element.
 * `pattern` (regexp) (required): The regular expression to match the element.

-The configuration consists of one or more check(s).
-Each check contains a `pointer` to a JSON element and a `pattern` (regex) to test it.
+The configuration may consist of one or more checks.
+Each check contains a `pointer` to a JSON element and its corresponding `pattern` (regex) to test it.

 The checks are evaluated sequentially.
 The failure of a single check results in the rejection of the event.
 A rejected event is not routed for further processing.

-NOTE: The JSON element pointed to by the `pointer` is always converted to string for testing with the `pattern` (regular expression).
+**NOTE**: The JSON element pointed to by the `pointer` is always converted to a string for testing with the `pattern` (regex).

-For detailed syntax of:
+For the detailed syntax of:

 - JSON Pointer, see [RFC-6901](https://tools.ietf.org/html/rfc6901#section-5); and,
 - Ruby's Regular Expression, see [Regexp](https://ruby-doc.org/core-2.4.1/Regexp.html).

 ### Example

-Here is a configuration with [`forward`](https://docs.fluentd.org/v/1.0/input/forward) input plugin, `json` filter plugin with multiple checks and the routing to [`stdout`](https://docs.fluentd.org/v/1.0/output/stdout) output plugin:
+Here is a sample configuration with [`forward`](https://docs.fluentd.org/v/1.0/input/forward) input plugin, `json` filter plugin with multiple checks and the routing to [`stdout`](https://docs.fluentd.org/v/1.0/output/stdout) output plugin: